Someone like Me (song)

-"Someone like Me" is a song by British girl group Atomic Kitten.
+"Someone Like Me" is a song by British girl group Atomic Kitten.
 Released on 29 March 2004 as the third and final single from their third studio album, Ladies Night (2003), the piano-driven track was issued as a double A-side with "Right Now 2004", a remixed version of their debut single, "Right Now".
 With the group having announced their split prior to the song's release, it was originally intended to be released as their final single, though they later released a further three one-off singles in 2005 and two charity singles in 2006 and 2008.
 The group reformed officially in September 2012 without Jenny Frost, who was replaced with original member Kerry Katona.

 Background

-"Someone like Me" was written by Ciaron Bell and Liz McClarnon, and produced by Bell.
-A slight alteration was made to the song for the single release: on the album version of the song, Liz performs the opening and second verses of the song, but for the single version, her vocals were removed from the second verse and Jenny Frost's were added.
+"Someone Like Me" was written by Ciaron Bell and Liz McClarnon, and produced by Bell.
+A slight alteration was made to the song for the single release: on the album version of the song, Liz performs the entirety of the song, but for the single version, Jenny Frost sings the second verse and Natasha Hamilton sings the third and final verse.